sarathsaleem/graphoverflow/README.md

 [GRAPHOVERFLOW][1]
 =====================

 Here you can find a collection of info graphics and data visualization on various topic.
-These are experiments with JavaScript data visualization library [D3.js][4].
+Most of them  are experiments with JavaScript data visualization library [D3.js][4] and [threejs][8].
 Most of these data can be visualized with a bar or pie chart, but here I am choosing different types of data presentation just for the sake of it.

 ----------